-The construction of tunnels was one of the most difficult tasks facing canal engineers.
+The construction of tunnels was one of the most difficult tasks faced by early canal engineers.

 Tunnels were traditionally built by plotting out the route across the hilltop and then sinking down several shafts.
 Miners would then begin digging in both directions from the bottom of the shafts – and from the tunnel entrances.
 The idea was of course, that they would meet in one perfectly straight line.
 Unfortunately this did not always happen and some canal tunnels have obvious kinks in them, notably Barnton and Saltersford on the Trent & Mersey Canal.